superjojo140/ascii-bar/README.md

     });
 ````

-For more detailed explanation off all these options have a look at the [AsciiBar.d.ts](dist/AsciiBar.d.ts)
+For more detailed explanation off all these options have a look at the [AsciiBar.d.ts](dist/AsciiBar.d.ts#L91)

 ### Spinner

 To use a spinner simply set the `enableSpinner: true` option in configuration object.
-Also use the `#spinner` placeholder in your template string
+Also use the `#spinner` placeholder in your template string.

 Minimal example: